 \section{Abstract}

-Vision-Language-Action (VLA) models are typically evaluated using per-benchmark scripts maintained independently by each model repository, leading to duplicated code, dependency conflicts, and underspecified protocols.
-We present \texttt{vla-eval}, an open-source evaluation harness that decouples model inference from benchmark execution through a WebSocket+msgpack protocol with Docker-based environment isolation.
+Vision-Language-Action (VLA) models are increasingly evaluated across multiple simulation benchmarks, yet adding each benchmark to an evaluation pipeline requires resolving incompatible dependencies, matching underspecified evaluation protocols, and reverse-engineering undocumented preprocessing.
+This burden scales with the number of models and benchmarks, making comprehensive evaluation impractical for most teams.
+We present \texttt{vla-eval}, an open-source evaluation harness that eliminates this per-benchmark cost by decoupling model inference from benchmark execution through a WebSocket+msgpack protocol with Docker-based environment isolation.
 Models integrate once by implementing a single \texttt{predict()} method; benchmarks integrate once via a four-method interface; the full cross-evaluation matrix works automatically.
-A complete evaluation requires only two commands: \texttt{vla-eval serve} and \texttt{vla-eval run}.
 The framework supports \numFwBenchmarks{} simulation benchmarks and \numFwModelServers{} model servers.
-Parallel evaluation via episode sharding and batch inference achieves a 47$\times$ throughput improvement, completing 2{,}000 LIBERO episodes in ${\sim}$18~minutes.
-Using this infrastructure, we conduct a reproducibility audit of a published VLA model across \numAuditBenchmarks{} benchmarks, finding that all \numAuditBenchmarks{} closely reproduce published values while uncovering undocumented requirements (ambiguous termination semantics, hidden normalization statistics) that can silently distort results.
+Parallel evaluation via episode sharding and batch inference achieves up to 47$\times$ wall-clock speedup, completing 2{,}000 LIBERO episodes in ${\sim}$18~minutes.
+To validate the framework, we reproduce published scores across \numAuditCodebases{} VLA codebases and \numAuditBenchmarks{} benchmarks, documenting previously undocumented pitfalls.
 We additionally release a VLA leaderboard aggregating \numLbResults{} published results across \numLbBenchmarks{} benchmarks.
-Framework, evaluation configs, and all reproduction results are publicly available.\footnote{ \url{\urlFramework}}\textsuperscript{,}\footnote{ \url{\urlLeaderboard}}
+Framework, evaluation configs, and all reproduction results are publicly available.\footnote{\url{\urlFramework}}\textsuperscript{,}\footnote{\url{\urlLeaderboard}}